IBM-Cloud/terraform-provider-ibm/website/docs/r/cos_bucket_lifecycle_configuration.markdown

   Nested scheme for `lifecycle_rule`:
   - `expiration`- (Optional) Configuration block that specifies the expiration for the lifecycle of the object in the form of date, days and, whether the object has a delete marker.
-  - `transition`- (Optional) Configuration block that specifies the transition for of the object.
+  - `transition`- (Optional) Configuration block that specifies the transition for the object.
   - `abort_incomplete_multipart_upload`- (Optional) Configuration block that specifies the days since the initiation of an incomplete multipart upload that Amazon S3 will wait before permanently removing all parts of the upload.
-  - `noncurrent_version`- (Optinal) Configuration block that specifies when noncurrent object versions expire.
+  - `noncurrent_version`- (Optional) Configuration block that specifies when noncurrent object versions expire.
   - `id`- (Required) Unique id for the rule.
-  - `filter`- (Required)  Configuration block used to identify objects that a Lifecycle Rule applies to.If not specified, the rule will default to using prefix.
+  - `filter`- (Required)  Configuration block used to identify objects that a Lifecycle Rule applies to.If not specified, the rule will be applied to all the objects in a bucket.
   - `status`- (Required) Whether the rule is currently being applied.
 Valid values: enable or disable.

  Nested scheme for `expiration`: